linuxserver/docker-syncthing/README.md

 http://192.168.x.x:8080 would show you what's running INSIDE the container on port 80.`

-* `-v /config` - This contain configuration to keep it static, as well as a default shared directory
+* `-v /config` - This contains configuration to keep it static, as well as a default shared directory
 * `-v /mnt/dir` - Add multiple folders to allow Syncthing access to data you wish to sync
 * `-e PGID` for GroupID - see below for explanation
 * `-e PUID` for UserID - see below for explanation